inguillen87/chatboc-frontend/README.md

 This snippet loads the widget without needing an iframe and creates a floating bubble styled just like on chatboc.ar.
 You can also pass `data-theme="dark"` or `data-theme="light"` to force a specific theme inside the widget.

+## Live ticket location

+The application displays a map only when the backend provides location information.
+Each ticket must include either numeric `latitud` and `longitud` fields or a text `direccion`.
+While a ticket chat is open, the frontend polls `/tickets/{tipo}/{id}` every five seconds and updates the map with any new coordinates received.
+If no coordinates are returned, the map remains hidden.

+To see real‑time tracking, ensure the backend periodically sends the current coordinates for each ticket.
+Once those values are present, the map will refresh automatically without additional frontend changes.